-Here are some details you should know if you have been charged for DWI coupled with an open container offense:
+Here are some details you should know if you were charged for DWI coupled with an open container offense:

 - Open Container Violation – It is illegal in Texas to have an open container of alcohol in a vehicle.
 It does not matter whether or not the car or other type of vehicle is in motion or stopped.
 It is still against the law to have the open container in the vehicle.

 - Definition of Open Container – An open container is defined as any open bottle, can, or other receptacle that contains an alcoholic beverage of any sort.
 Even if the seal is broken and the alcohol has been untouched, it is still illegal to have such an item in a vehicle in Texas.

 - Location – Whether the opened container of alcohol is in the driver or passenger area of a vehicle, it is prohibited.
 Neither a driver nor any passengers may imbibe alcohol inside a vehicle.

 - DWI – Driving while intoxicated is an even more serious offense than having an open container in a vehicle.
 In fact, after the second such offense, you could be charged with a felony crime.

 There are certain exceptions to the laws mentioned here.
 One example is if an open container is kept in a locked trunk.
 Another exception is if the passenger imbibing alcohol does so in a hired limousine.

 If you are charged with an open container violation or a DWI involving drugs or alcohol, contact a lawyer from The Law Offices of Tad Nelson & Associates.
 You will benefit from our wealth of experience in this area.